Skip to content

 app = create_app()

-welcome=True enables the interactive welcome page at / with system status badges and a message playground.
-Remove it when you're ready to use your own root route.
+welcome=True enables the interactive welcome page at / with system status badges, a message playground, and an auth panel.
+BluefoxAuth(app, settings) adds JWT authentication, cookie sessions, and user management endpoints (/auth/register, /auth/login, /auth/logout, /auth/me). setup_components(app) registers Jinja2 template macros and static assets from the component library.
 The create_app factory is also used by bluefox-test to spin up the app during testing.

 items/ (example module)